Conservation Club, Inc.

 Buck sizes - Three Spikes, One Three pt., Three 4 pt., Two 6 pt., Two 7 Pt.

-Buck sizes - Two Button, Two Seven points
+Buck sizes - Two Button, Two Spike, Two four point, One Five point, Two Six point, Two Seven point

 **Special Note - If you've read down this far, before and during the Club meeting on 10/2/19, there were 23 Wild Turkeys eating in our field next to the lake!.......**Gobble-Gobble!**